appnexus/sicksync/README.md

 ## Troubleshooting

-Q: I'm seeing `[ERR] command not found: sicksync-remote` when starting sicksync locally, what gives?
+Q: I'm seeing `[ERR] command not found: sicksync remote` when starting sicksync locally, what gives?

-A: This likely has to do with `sicksync-remote` not being in your `$PATH` when `sicksync` ssh's into your remote machine to start the process.
+A: This likely has to do with `sicksync remote` not being in your `$PATH` when `sicksync` ssh's into your remote machine to start the process.
 If you are using ZSH, try moving your $PATH definitions to `.zshenv`.

 Q: I'm seeing `Error: Module did not self-register.` when running sicksync.

 A: If you've recently updated `node` or changed versions, you'll need to recompile the binaries that go along with `sicksync`.
 Run `npm install -g sicksync` again, or if you've forked/cloned the repo then remove the associated `node_modules` folder and run `npm install`.

-Q: `sicksync -o` is taking a long time to run, is that ok?
+Q: `sicksync once` is taking a long time to run, is that ok?

 A: Depends.
 If there are a lot of changes, the one-time-sync can take a bit to run.
 Can `scp` or `rsync` be ran effectively?